 … the climbing man in the bathroom.
 Must be some significance to this – and I meant to ask at reception, but it always slipped my mind.

-Breakfast at this funky New Orleans hotel is worth a mention.
+Breakfast at The Saint is worth a mention.
 Served in the restaurant Tempt in elegant surroundings, it’s a bit pricey but delicious, and just the right amount of food.
 Nothing offensively overindulgent about it (and no, I’m not being the slightest bit sarcastic, I truly dislike super-size portions).

 The funky doubled-edged personality makes The Saint stand out.
 It’s a very unusual hotel.
 Now, the naughty/nice bit suggests it’s perhaps not aimed at families with children, but my kids didn’t give that a second thought.
 They enjoyed it heaps.
 And wherever there’s a pool table…